 Road construction is quite common across Ohio and the United States, and avoiding these areas where delays and confusion are rampant is not always realistic or feasible.
 Road construction zones are common sites for car wrecks, however, so it is important that you stay particularly vigilant and attentive when making your way through them.
-At Klein & Carney Co., L.P.A., we recognize that, while construction, itself, often has a hand in work zone accidents, other drivers navigating their way through construction zones are often the cause of related car crashes.
+At Klein & Carney Co., LLC, we recognize that, while construction, itself, often has a hand in work zone accidents, other drivers navigating their way through construction zones are often the cause of related car crashes.

 Per the U.S. Department of Transportation’s Federal Highway Administration, construction zone crashes are increasing in frequency across the nation, and so much so that the number of construction zone car wrecks jumped 42 percent between 2013 and 2015.
 About 96,626 construction zone crashes took place on the nation’s roadways in 2015, shining a spotlight on just how dangerous these zones can be for the average motorist.